 If you can’t access CBS over the air, consider subscribing to CBS All Access.
 The app will give you live streaming access to every game broadcast on the network.
 The games, however, are only available in markets where CBS All Access—which also features on-demand programming—offers live streaming.
 That’s currently more than150 markets across the U.S., so chances are good you’re in one.

-A subscription with limited commercials costs just $6 per month, or you can go ad free for $10 per month.
-The CBS All Access app is available for Apple TV, Chromecast, Roku, Amazon Fire TV, PS4, Xbox, Windows 10, iOS and Android.
+A subscription with limited commercials costs $5.99 per month, or you can go ad free for $9.99 per month (the service offers a one-week free trial).
+The CBS All Access app is available for Apple TV, Chromecast, Roku, Amazon Fire TV, PS4, Xbox, Windows 10, iOS, and Android.

 Sling is the thing for Turner telecasts

 As with previous years, the bulk of the tournament will be aired on three Turner Sports networks—TBS, TNT, and TruTV—with most of the action on the flagship station.
-TruTV will host all the First Four contests.
-That includes the Selection Sunday show on March 11, when the NCAA Division I Men’s Basketball Committee reveals which 68 teams have made the tournament cut, as well as the Final Four on March 31 and the National Championship on April 2.
+TruTV will host all the First Four contests, and then split coverage with the other three networks throughout the first and second rounds.
+TBS will then share coverage with CBS of the Sweet Sixteen and Elite Eight contests.

-The Sling Blue package will give you all three of those channels—along with more than 40 other popular networks—for $25 per month.
+The Sling Blue package will give you all three of those channels—along with more than 40 other popular networks—for a limited-time offer of $15 a month (normally $25 per month).
 (If you’re already a Sling Orange customer, you currently get TNT and TBS and can purchase the Comedy Extra add-on for an additional $5 per month to get TruTV.)
-A Sling TV subscription also comes with a seven-day trial; that’s important because March Madness actually runs through the first week of April.
+A Sling TV subscription also comes with a seven-day free trial; that’s important because March Madness actually runs through the first week of April.
 If you time your subscription right, you could avoid paying for a second month of Sling to catch the Final Four and the championship game.

 DirectTV Now steps onto the court

-Launched last year, AT&T’s streaming service offers many of the same channels as SlingTV.
-Its basic package will give you more than 60 channels—including TBS, TNT, and TruTV—for $35 per month.
+AT&T’s streaming service offers many of the same channels as SlingTV.
+Its basic Live a Little package will give you more than 60 channels—including TBS, TNT, and TruTV—for $40 per month.
 This lineup also includes ESPN and ESPN2, both of which will certainly have highlights and other coverage of the tournament.
 Use their channel lookup tool to see if you can get a live CBS feed in your area as well.
 As with Sling TV, you get the first seven days free.